 However, the Russian-backed separatists failed to cooperate, and their zeal at the chance to stir up trouble quickly descended into in-fighting as local oligarchs saw the opportunity to win influence and power away from others, including Rinat Akhmetov.
 The Donbas has become a war zone, with underfunded but resolute Ukrainian soldiers fighting to push back resource-endowed but divided separatists.
 Far from being a quick win in the way that the Russian annexation of the Crimea was, the conflict has dragged on, resulting in over 10,000 casualties and testing Moscow’s patience.

 After the outbreak of conflict in 2014, FC Shakhtar Donetsk was effectively relocated from the Donbass Arena to play all home fixtures in Lviv, a West Ukrainian city some 1,000 kilometres away from Donetsk.
-The club did relocate to Kharkiv, a measly 150km away from the club’s eponymous city of origin, but Shakhtar fans have no doubt been hung out to dry in this episode.
+The club did later relocate to Kharkiv, a measly 150km away from the club’s eponymous city of origin, but Shakhtar fans have no doubt been hung out to dry in this episode.
 The huge irony of the situation is that Rinat Akhmetov has been a major agent in the conflict.

 The Donbas oligarch allegedly paid off around two thirds of the region’s “activists” in 2014.
 His motives were straightforward; Akhmetov benefited from a distant Kiev that subsidised much of his regional business empire yet failed to collect taxes from him.
 The removal of his buddy, Viktor Yanukovych, threatened the status quo and the privilege that he very much enjoyed, but ongoing conflict in the region has come back to bite him.
 Much of the local infrastructure has been damaged, but more critically and in typical Donbas fashion, rival oligarchs are closing in on his dominance, using the violence and anarchy to capture and control formerly-Akhmetov territory piece by piece.

-FC Shakhtar Donetsk continues to be a force to be reckoned with in Ukrainian and international Football, but Shakhtar fans’ current inability to watch home fixtures in their own city thanks to the conflict has done little to endear the oligarch-owner with political ambition to citizens in the Donbas.
+FC Shakhtar Donetsk continues to be a force to be reckoned with in Ukrainian and international Football, but Shakhtar fans’ current inability to watch home fixtures in their own city thanks to the conflict has done little to endear the politically ambitious oligarch to citizens in the Donbas.
 Yet if the separatist cause prevails and either unites the Donbas with the Russian Federation or creates an entirely separate state, Shakhtar will surely be dragged away from the Ukrainian Premier League.
 One could and many would argue that admission of FC Shakhtar Donetsk to the Russian Premier League, where competition is probably of a higher standard, would prove beneficial to the club.
 An independent Donbas region may be popular in the eyes of some, but the small region could not realistically support a functioning and attractive Football league system.

 Rinat Akhmetov definitely doesn’t want to see Shakhtar dominate a tiny pond that investors would be reluctant to fish in.
 The fate of the Miners rests entirely on the outcome of the mess that he helped create.